The neutered role of today’s bank manager: a painting by numbers

 So, when you were ready to buy your first home, he’d tell your parents to send you along for a chat.
 And, yes.
 In those days, it was always a “he”.

 If you were moving up in the world, he’d be discussing your plans and business aspirations for months.
-What could the bank do to help?
-How much start-up capital did you need?
-Your dad, he'd assure you, would always be good for security if you needed a loan.
+Years, even, asking questions like:

-Paying rent?
-He’d have none of it.
-You’d be in his office, forthwith.
-Your dad would be stumping up a deposit (after agreeing a repayment schedule).
+Your dad would be stumping up a mortgage deposit (after agreeing on the repayment schedule).
 And you’d have the keys to your own place before you even learnt to shave.

-Okay, maybe that last one’s exaggerated a bit.
-But you get the idea.
 The bank manager would have known you personally.
 He'd know how you, as a business owner, operated.
-From the ground up, your mortgage, your business and yes: even your kids’ names!
+From the ground up, your mortgage, your business, and yes: he'd even know your kids’ names!

-Care for your financial wellbeing lost to indifference
+Care for your financial well-being lost to indifference

 True, it paid to keep your bank manager sweet.
 Folks dropping a bottle of Scotch into their branch at Christmas was commonplace.
 Imagine doing that now?
 You'd either get arrested, escorted off the premises or served with an ASBO.

 No longer can your bank manager make a judgement call on your mortgage application.
-Instead of applying common sense, fundamental reasoning and their knowledge of you, you are processed.

-And who'll process your application?
-Underwriters, trained with clinical precision to spot danger signs and flag them up.
+Underwriters, often off-site, trained with clinical precision to spot and flag up danger signs.

 Do they know why there's a blip on your credit file, sat as they are at head office?
 No. But neither do they care.
 Black/White.
 Reject/Accept.
-It's that simple.
+It's often that simple.

 Now, if there'd been a genuine reason for a financial faux pas, your good old bank manager would have known why.
 He'd have taken this into consideration and appraised your circumstances accordingly.

-But over time, waves of change have eroded their role.
+But, over time, waves of change have eroded their role.
 To in-branch staff, you're nothing but an account number and a credit score.
 If one or the other is adverse, the chances of you accessing anything but a savings account are slim.

 It's sad that those days have long gone.
 Technology has overtaken community.
 Sort codes and account numbers have taken over from names and faces.
 But it's not only branch staff who make banking impersonal today.

 Most people do their banking online or through an app.
 Switching money between accounts, into (and out of) ISAs, is a matter of two or three clicks.
-Company owners or directors can transfer cash, dividends and shares without leaving their laptop.
+Company owners or directors can transfer cash, dividends and shares without leaving their laptops.

 We can do it all with a mouse, a click, a tap of the app and a secure WiFi connection.